aritse/more-burger/README.md

 * Customer model is associated to the burger model.
 The association is such that a customer has many burgers and a burger belongs to one customer.
 The app logs the name of customer along with the burgers that they ate.

 ### Tools and Concepts Covered
-* Heroku to deploy the app
+* Heroku to deploy the app at https://moreburger.herokuapp.com/
 * MySQL to store data
 * Sequelize Object Relational Mapping (ORM) to create models
 * Model View Controller (MVC) paradigm to modulize the app